HarshithaBR/harshithabr.github.io/content/authors/admin/_index.md

 ## About Me

-Harshitha Belagavi Rajapraksh is a second year Master's student at USC, LA.
-She is currently a research Assistant at SLURM Lab, USC.
-Her research interests include robotics, robotic perception, assistive and caregiving robotics.
+Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
+Her research interests include distributed robotics, mobile computing and programmable matter.
+She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.